DrDarkShadow/docs-repo/markdown/random_module_one.md

 ## Overview

-The `num` function calculates and returns the sum of two provided arguments.
+The `num` function calculates and returns the sum of two input arguments.

 ## parameters